How It Works

 Taking a Call (Video Counselling)

 Video calls are made through Zoom, which is an encrypted secure video conferencing platform, and which is used by many online therapists.
 More information can be found on the website, www.zoom.us, and the software is free to use.
-You can set up an account prior to your first video counselling call if you wish, but this is not a requirement, as you can download the desktop app required to attend a meeting from a link I send in an email prior to the call.
+You can set up an account with Zoom prior to your first video counselling call if you wish, but this is not a requirement, as you can download the software required to attend a meeting from a link I send in an email prior to the call.
 Zoom can also be used on mobile phones and tablets by downloading the app from the App Store.
 Whatever device you choose to use, it must have a webcam, microphone and speakers for the video call to work.
 Zoom recommends a broadband (wired or wireless) Internet connection with a minimum bandwidth speed of 600kbps (up/down speed).

 Once you join the meeting, you will be taken into a virtual waiting room until the time of the video call is due to start.
 Zoom will tell me that you are waiting and I will start the meeting at the agreed appointment time, from when we will both be able to see and talk to each other.
 If you are running late I will have the meeting room available for the full 50 minutes for you to enter at any time.
 I will send you an invitation link by email for every new video counselling call you book.
 This ensures that the space remains secure and confidential, and is never available to any other client.